Bilbilis: The forum

 The forum is a practically square area located in front of the temple in the upper part of the city and is decorated with marble and statues, and framed by porticos, a basilica, curia, and crypto-porticus.

 It was completed during the reign of Emperor Tiberius, although there were subsequent changes in the Trajanic period.

 The theatre

 The theatre was conceived as a whole with the forum to which it is linked by a series of gates and corridors.
 Its layout has two floors with Corinthian capitals on both, and takes advantage of the natural terrain.

-It must have been intended for shows of local character, since its capacity of around 4,500 spectators far exceeds the needs of the small town estimated at up to 3500 population.
+It must have been intended for shows of regional character, since its capacity of around 4,500 spectators far exceeds the needs of the small town estimated to have had 3,500 inhabitants.

 The baths

 These are situated on a hillside and surrounded by several cisterns that supplied water.
 The rooms of these springs consisted of a raised pool in the caldarium, latrines etc. Many rooms were decorated with high quality frescoes probably made by a team of Italian artists who toured several places in the Ebro valley.